PranavKrishna6939/sec10k-insight-generator/README.md

 Format your answer in such a way.
 The data to be summarised starts below this line {Part3_text}
 ```
 One of the three similar prompts used for insight generation.
-Prompts designed such as to provide a rough overview of the inner workings of the company.
+Prompts designed such as to generate insights about a rough overview of the inner workings of the company.

 ## Insight Categories